 Manual Fire Alarms

 A manual call point (outstation) is needed for the manual fire alarm system in order to activate the fire alarm, which will then be registered on the fire alarm panel (master station).
-With additional outstations in higher-risk locations like plant rooms, commercial kitchens, and laundries, the outstations must be situated near fire exits and escape routes.
+With additional outstations in higher-risk locations like plant rooms, commercial kitchens, and laundries, the outstations must be situated near fire exits, fire doors and escape routes.

 Automatic Fire Alarms